icesi-ops/sd-workshop4/README.md

 To confirm that the DNS service is resolving the IP address of each microservice, use the command dig <service name>.service.consul (in the terminal), and on the screen enter the local address localhost:8500 through the browser

+If you want to see photos about the result, click here and download the file  https://github.com/luis486/sd-workshop4/tree/main/evidences